awsdocs/amazon-connect-admin-guide/doc_source/ts-agent-attachments.md

-# Attachments are not appearing in chats<a name="attachments-not-appearing"></a>
+# Internal firewall prevents access to chat attachments<a name="ts-agent-attachments"></a>

+This topic is for developers who need to investigate issues that may occur when using the chat channel in Amazon Connect\.

-The following issues may cause attachments to not display for your agents using chat\.
+The following issues, setting as internal firewall settings, may cause attachments to not display for your agents using Amazon Connect chat\.

 ## Internal firewall settings are preventing access<a name="update-firewall-settings"></a>